orionjs/orionjs/docs/http.md

 route(path, func)
 ```

 - `path`: A string that compilant with [path-to-regexp](https://github.com/pillarjs/path-to-regexp).
+To setup a route that responds when no other route is found, set `path` to `null`.
 - `func`: The function that will be executed when the route is visited.
 It must be a function, the result of this function will be the response.

 Function arguments: